The Ultimate MetaTrader 4 ‘How To’ Guide

 We hope you enjoyed this guide on how to use MetaTrader 4.
 Of course, the best way to get these tips and techniques to really sink in is to go ahead and try them out for yourself using MetaTrader 4.
-If you're wondering how to play around with MetaTrader 4 without risking any money, the best way is to use our Demo Trading Account.
+If you're wondering how to play around with MetaTrader 4 without risking any money, the best way is with a demo trading account.

 Every demo trade is completely risk-free, making it a perfect way to experiment with trading on the platform and to understand how MetaTrader 4 works.
-Once you have built your confidence up through demo trades and are ready to trade for real, you will need a live trading account.
+Once you have built up your confidence up through demo trades, and are ready to trade for real, you will need a live trading account.

 How do you create a MetaTrader 4 live account?
 Read Admiral Markets' ' Start Trading' page to find out how simple it is.
 If you enjoyed this detailed list of tutorials on how to use MetaTrader 4, you might also like to explore MT4 shortcuts by checking out the MT4 Shortcuts Guide.
 Click the banner below to download MetaTrader 4 for FREE!

 About Admiral Markets

 Admiral Markets is a multi-award winning, globally regulated Forex and CFD broker, offering trading on over 8,000 financial instruments via the world's most popular trading platforms: MetaTrader 4 and MetaTrader 5.
 Start trading today!